bhagya88/liri/README.md

 ### Solutions found
 * Reading the documentation for the APIs helped figure out how to use them.
-* Creating a function which logs the command into a file and calling that function after each command is run helped solve the problem.
+* Creating a function which logs the command into a file and calling that function after each command is run, helped solve the problem.

 ### How it works